rahulse10/Introduction_to_GIS/README.md

 The folders have more details about the individual mapping projects. \
 ArcGIS Pro was used for completing the exercises for this course.
 For Exercise 6, GeoDa was used to run the spatial autocorrelation test.

-Contributors: Angela Subedi, angelasu@stud.ntnu.no Rahul Sehgal, rahulse@stud.ntnu.no
+Contributors: Angela Subedi, angelasu@stud.ntnu.no Rahul Sehgal, rahulse@stud.ntnu.no \
-Date: Sep 21 - Dec 21
+Date: September 2021 - December 2021

 ## Topics
 | Topic | Description | Tools Used |